Composite bonding vs. porcelain veneers: Which one meets your needs?

 What’s the Difference Between Composite Bonding and Veneers?

 Composite bonding and porcelain veneers share a common goal: to improve the appearance of your teeth and give you a better-looking smile.
-However, they differ in several important ways.1.
+But they differ in several important ways, including:1.
 Material

 2. Technique